 Malt products such as malted milk powder, malt flavoring and malt vinegar are generally made from barley and contain gluten.
 Triticale is a lesser known hybrid of rye and wheat, which should be avoided.
 There also are several varieties of wheat, including einkorn, durum, farro, graham, Kamut, semolina and spelt, which should be avoided.

-These ingredients may make an appearance in foods like bouillon cubes, brown rice syrup, candy, deli meats, hot dogs, communion wafers, drugs and medications, supplements, french fries, gravy, imitation fish, matzo, modified food starch, rice mixes, salad dressings, sauces, potato chips, seitan, self-basting turkey, soups and soy sauce.
+Gluten may make an appearance in foods like bouillon cubes, candy, deli meats, hot dogs, communion wafers, French fries, gravy, imitation fish, matzo, modified food starch, rice mixes, salad dressings, seitan, soups and soy sauce, as well as drugs, medications and supplements.
 Many of these foods are available gluten-free as well, but it’s important to always check the label.
 In 2014, the U.S. Food and Drug Administration issued guidelines that manufacturers must follow for labeling foods "gluten-free."
 When in doubt, check with the food manufacturer or go without.

-In addition to food, if you’re of legal drinking age and choose to drink, avoid beers, ales and lagers unless they are specifically labeled gluten-free.
-This includes any foods that use beer as an ingredient, like beer cheese soup.
+In addition to food, if you’re of legal drinking age and choose to drink alcohol, avoid beers, ales and lagers unless they are specifically labeled gluten-free.
+This includes any foods that use beer as an ingredient, such as beer cheese soup.

 This list is not complete.
 You may want to discuss gluten-free choices with a registered dietitian nutritionist or physician who specializes in celiac disease.
-An RDN can help you understand what foods are safe to eat and what foods to avoid to eat a nutritionally adequate, gluten-free diet.
+An RDN can help you understand what foods are safe to eat and what foods to avoid for a nutritionally adequate, gluten-free diet.

 Navigating the Grocery Store Aisles

-When a product is not labeled gluten-free, look for these words in the ingredient list: wheat, rye, barley, oats and malt (unless a gluten-free source is listed, such as corn malt).
-If these ingredients are listed, don't buy it.
-Also, do not eat foods labeled "contains wheat" listed next to the ingredients.
+When a product is not labeled gluten-free, look for wheat, rye, barley, oats and malt in the ingredient list.
+Unless a gluten-free source is listed (such as corn malt), don't buy it.
+Also, do not eat foods that say, "contains wheat" next to the ingredients.
 Brewer’s yeast may or may not contain gluten and should be avoided unless the label states it is gluten-free.

 Food products that seem as though they might be gluten-free, such as a rice mix, may have traces of gluten.
 Read all product labels each time you purchase a product — even if you’ve had it before — as the manufacturer may change an ingredient.

-Finally, don't hesitate to speak to your grocer about grains you would like to have available in your store.
+Finally, don't hesitate to speak to your grocer about items you would like to have available in your store.

 Find a Nutrition Expert